 The Seasonality Nobody Plans For

-What they don't account for is how dramatically the rest of the year fluctuates.
+They don't account for how much the rest of the year fluctuates.

 January & February: Dead zones